 Texture class is an expression, based on the United States Department of Agriculture (USDA) system of particle sizes, for the relative portions of the various size separates (of individual mineral soil grains) of the fine earth fraction (less than 2 mm equivalent diameter) in a mass of soil.

-Textural class, often shortened to simply texture, refers to the proportion of sand, silt, and clay in the inorganic soil fraction < 2-mm in diameter.
+Textural class, often shortened to simply texture, refers to the proportion of the size separate groupings sand, silt, and clay in the inorganic fine earth soil fraction < 2-mm in diameter.
+For a treatment on size separates see that page here.

 sand% + silt% + clay% = 100%